shoval433/FreeSpace/README.md

+FreeSpace
+===
-FreeSpace is a command-line bash script that compresses files and directories to save disk space.
+#### FreeSpace is a command-line bash script that compresses files and directories to save disk space.
 It is designed to be used in Linux operating systems.

 The script uses the options -r, -t and file, and requires that you specify the file or directory you wish to compress.
 The -r option allows you to compress all files and directories within a directory recursively.
 The -t option allows you to specify the number of hours to keep files compressed before deleting them.